 Testing for Lead & Copper in Drinking Water

-The NJ Safe Drinking Water Act requires the NJ Department of Environmental Protection to regulate water provided by Public Water Systems.
+The Safe Drinking Water Act requires the USEPA, State and Local regulators (e.g., NJ Department of Environmental Protection) to regulate water provided by Public Water Systems.
 Schools K-12 including daycare and early learning facilities are required to test lead and copper levels periodically.
 Lead and copper contamination can occur from the use of lead and copper piping, lead-based solder, brass and chrome-plated faucets and pipe fittings.

-Action levels, as defined by the NJDEP, express a health or physical hazard.
-They indicate the level of a toxic substance or activity that requires medical surveillance, increased industrial hygiene monitoring, or biological monitoring.
-If the concentration of lead exceeds the action level of 15 parts per billion or exceeds a copper concentration of 1300 parts per billion, the facility must undertake additional actions to control corrosion and contamination.
-Of course, any level of contamination is considered to be a hazard.
+Action levels, as defined by the NJDEP, USEPA Lead Copper Rule, and others express a health or physical hazard.
+They indicate the level of lead or copper that may require medical surveillance or increased monitoring.
+If the concentration of lead exceeds the action level of 15 parts per billion or exceeds a copper concentration of 1300 parts per billion, the facility must undertake additional actions to control corrosion and contamination, though any level of contamination is considered to be a hazard.
+The newly proposed USEPA Lead Copper Rule (LCR) also adds a “trigger” level for lead as 10 parts per billion that may require action and have reporting consequences.

-iATL performs high quality analysis of metals in drinking water through US EPA 200.9 method of Atomic Absorption Spectroscopy (AAS).
-For more information about NJ drinking water requirements for your organization, please visit: NJ.gov
+iATL performs high quality analysis of metals in drinking water through US EPA 200.9 method of Atomic Absorption Spectroscopy Graphite Furnace (AAS-GF).
+For more information about drinking water requirements for your business, please visit USEPA SDA, NJ.gov, etc.

 - Water must be settled and unused at your facility for a minimum of 8 hours before taking the samples.

-- Fill one 250 ml water bottle at each drinking water station in your facility.
+- Fill one 250 ml water bottle (size and configuration may vary per jurisdiction) at each drinking water station in your facility.
 Water bottles may be provided by iATL at a small cost.
-Please refer to official state sampling requirements on whether one or two draws are to be taken at each station.
+Please refer to official sampling requirements on whether one or two draws are to be taken at each station.

-- Label each bottle with the station that the sample was taken from and log it on the Chain of Custody form.
+- Label each bottle with the station (Point of Use – POU) where the sample was taken and log it on the Chain of Custody form.

-- Please place all paperwork in a sealed Ziploc bag to keep forms out of harm’s way!
+- Please place all paperwork in a sealed ziploc bag to keep forms from getting wet or damaged.

 - Package and ship the samples to us or drop them off at our laboratory at 9000 Commerce Parkway B, Mt.
-Laurel, NJ 08054 for analysis and reporting.
+Laurel, NJ 08054 for analysis.

-- Results of the sample analysis will be available via email or through iTRACC on our iATL website.
+- Results of the sample analysis will be available through our iTRACC client portal.